secrethash/laravel-mixpanel/README.md

 ### Events Naming Consistency

 We enforce a validation to make sure all the events sent are an instance of the class set in config key `laravel-mixpanel.tracker.events`.
 This should be a string backed enum.
+This is done to avoid event name inconsistency on mixpanel eg: `User Registered` and `User Created`

 ### User Auto-identification

 Enabled by default, we try early identification of the user using a user tracker (uuid).
-Every user is given a unique uuid which is saved in the database column defined in the config key `laravel-mixpanel.tracker.database_column`
+Every user is given a unique uuid which is saved in the database column defined in the config key `laravel-mixpanel.tracker.database_column`.

 ## Usage